Michael Penix Jr.: Early life

 Penix was born in Cookeville, Tennessee, but later moved and was raised in Dade City, Florida.
 Penix attended Tampa Bay Technical High School and started at quarterback for the Titans for two seasons, passing for 4,243 yards with 61 touchdowns and only six interceptions.
 He committed to Indiana University to play college football, as a 3-star recruit according to 247 sports.

 College career

 Indiana

 As a true freshman for the Hoosiers in 2018 at Indiana, Penix played in three games, suffered a torn anterior cruciate ligament (ACL), and was redshirted.
 He completed 21 of 34 passes for 219 yards and a touchdown.
 Named the starter entering the 2019 season, Penix, however, only played in six games due to injury, completing 110 of 160 passes for 1,394 yards, with ten touchdowns and four interceptions.
 Penix returned to Indiana as the starter for the pandemic-shortened season in 2020.
+In the first game of the season, Penix scored the game winning two-point conversion to give Indiana a 36-35 victory over Penn State.
 On November 30, he was ruled out for the season after suffering a torn ACL in a win against Maryland.